George IV, Crown Very Good

 Customers who bought this item also bought

-Picture of Persia, Silver 1/8 Qirans (Krans), AH1271-Ah1342 (1854-1924)
+Persia, Silver 1/8 Qirans (Krans), AH1271-Ah1342 (1854-1924)_obv

-Persia, Silver 1/8 Qirans (Krans), AH1271-Ah1342 (1854-1924)
+Persia, Silver 1/8 Qirans (Krans), AH1271-Ah1342 (1854-1924) - New Year Gift!

-Edward VII, Third Farthing 1902 Brilliant Unc
+Edward VII, One Third Farthing 1902 Brilliant Unc

 To us, one of the most interesting and difficult coins of King Edward VII has always been the Third Farthing.
 It is the smallest coin issued by Edward VII and it was made for only one year 1902.
 A Farthing was 960 to the pound and these are each one third of that Farthing.
 Although legal tender and used in this country, they were mainly made for use in Malta and Ceylon.
 The mintage is just 288,000 and they are now 116 years old.
 This group came in from a dealer who bought them from someone who put them away in 1902.
 The coins are in Brilliant Uncirculated condition and remember they are a one year type coin and very low mintage.